top of page

 屈機

-屈 Yield, surrender; 機 Game console.
-In the late 80s, players would exploit bugs in arcade games such as "Street Fighter" to win the game, this action is called 屈機.
+屈 Yield, surrender; 機 Game console. t originally referred to a technique used in video game arcades in the late 1980s, where players would exploit bugs or glitches in games such as "Street Fighter" to win.
 This term is later used to mean any kind of exploitation to win any thing, making one unmatchable.
-The person being 屈機ed is being owned.
+The term has since evolved to refer to any kind of exploitation or cheating to gain an advantage, making the person using the technique unbeatable.
+The person being 屈機ed is considered to be "owned" or defeated by the person using the technique

 =